 Ilse Fernandez has produced and directed over 200 hours of non-fiction docu-series and reality shows for networks including ABC, NBC, VICE, MTV, Netflix, Univision, Discovery Channel, A&E, National Geographic, History Channel, and TLC.

-Most notably, she worked as a Director and Field Producer on five seasons of the A&E series “Intervention”, including the 2009 "Outstanding Reality Program" Emmy Award winning season.
-In 2010, the "Rachel” episode she directed about a homeless NYC street junkie whose boyfriend is unexpectedly imprisoned was nominated for both an Emmy and Producer’s Guild Award.
+Most notably, she worked as a Director and Field Producer on five seasons of the A&E series “Intervention,” including the 2009 "Outstanding Reality Program" Emmy Award winning season.
+In 2010, the "Rachel” episode she directed about a homeless NYC heroin addict whose boyfriend is unexpectedly imprisoned was nominated for both an Emmy and Producer’s Guild Award.

-Currently, Ilse works as an Executive Producer and Director overseeing documentary series that have her signature visual style fused with the highest journalistic integrity and storytelling.
+Ilse works as an Executive Producer and Director overseeing documentary series that have her signature visual style fused with the highest journalistic integrity and storytelling.
 She was the Showrunner on Viceland’s cutting edge 8-part documentary series called “Cyberwar,” that investigates geopolitical digital landscape from NSA whistleblowers to hackers like Anonymous.
-Most recently, she both directed and executive produced Spotify’s first documentary series about locations pivotal in music history called “Music Happens Here” that won 3 Clio awards.
+On Spotify’s documentary series “Music Happens Here” about pivotal locations in music history she was the showrunner and director.
+The series won 3 Clio awards.